 You could also consider upgrading to their “workplace” plan if you need a suite of tools similar to Google Workspace apps or their “Mail Premium” offer where you can white label their software as your companies own.

-Overall Zoho has a very compelling offer for both individuals, small teams and small business.
+Overall Zoho Mail has a very compelling offer for both individuals, small teams and small business.
 All at a great price point.

 Pros: